yillkid/iota-swarm-node/README.md

 repeatedly with a few vendors.

 ## Prerequisites
-This package depends in PyOTA, which is known to work with Python 3.5.
+This package depends on PyOTA, which is known to work with Python 3.5.
 However, before PyOTA issue [#203](https://github.com/iotaledger/iota.lib.py/issues/203) is resolved, Python 3.6/3.7 will be excluded for running this package.
 The build system would detect and validate the environment in advance.

 Install dependent packages:
 ```shell